Prof. Dr. Liya Regel

 Scientist, Engineer, Educator

-Dr. Regel earned her Kandidat degree in physics in the former Soviet Union.
-(The Kandidat is equivalent to the Ph.D. in the U.S.) Later, her many accomplishments led to Russia’s highest degree, the coveted Doctorat in Physics and Mathematical Sciences, for which there is no Western equivalent.
-The Doctorat is awarded to only a very small percentage of those with the Kandidat (see the last paragraph at LLR.)
+Dr. Regel earned her Kandidat (Ph.D.) degree in Solid State Physics from Russia.
+(The Kandidat is equivalent to the Ph.D. in the U.S.) She was also awarded Russia’s highest degree, the coveted Doctorat, for which there is no Western equivalent, in Physical and Mathematical Sciences.
+The Doctorat is given to only a very small percentage of those with the Kandidat (see the last paragraph at LLR.)
 Indeed, she remains one of very few women to have received this recognition for work in solid state physics.
 Among the more significant of her scientific research achievements are the following:

-- Pioneered research on high-energy, heavy-ion implantation in III-V semiconductors, magnetic semiconductors and rare-earth materials using the unique heavy-ion accelerators at the Joint Institute for Nuclear Research in Dubna, Russia.
+× Pioneered research on high-energy, heavy-ion implantation in III-V semiconductors, magnetic semiconductors and rare-earth materials using the unique heavy-ion accelerators at the Joint Institute for Nuclear Research in Dubna, Russia.

-- Discovered a new phenomenon caused by thermo diffusion following implantation.
+× Discovered a new phenomenon caused by thermo diffusion following heavy-ion implantation.

 Dr. Regel has made broad and significant contributions to the world’s scientific and technical literature, including the following:

-- Sole author of 6 monographs, published in Russia, UK, and France.
+× Sole author of 6 monographs, published in France, Russia, and UK.

 × Editor of 6 books and conference proceedings, appearing in English, French and Russian.
 Published over 290 papers.
-Made over 600 presentations, including commencement and invited keynote addresses, plenary speeches, lectures and invited seminars, papers for many special occasions and international scientific meetings, universities and companies around the world
+Made over 600 presentations, including commencement and invited keynote addresses, plenary speeches, lectures and invited seminars, papers for many special occasions and international scientific meetings, universities and companies around the world.

-Since coming to the USA, she received over $2 million in research funding from the National Science Foundation, the National Aeronautics and Space Administration, corporations, and individuals, she was elected a member of Clarkson University’s prestigious Million Dollar Club.
+In recognition of her research funding from the National Science Foundation, the National Aeronautics and Space Administration, corporations, and individuals, she was elected a member of Clarkson University’s prestigious Million Dollar Club.

 Service and Leadership

-Honorary Doctor of Science from Alabama A&M University for her academic accomplishments in science and art (only woman scientist to receive this honor)
+× Honorary Degree of Doctor of Science from Alabama A&M University for her academic accomplishments in science and art (only woman scientist to receive this honor).

-Honorary Doctor of Science from Clarkson University (only active faculty member to receive)
+× Honorary Degree of Doctor of Science from Clarkson University (only active faculty member to receive.)

-Elected Member of the Basic Science Division of the International Academy of Astronautics (IAA)
+× Elected Member of the International Academy of Astronautics (IAA).

 Dr. Regel’s art has been exhibited in museums and galleries in Canada, Italy, Israel, France, Alabama, New York, Paris, Moscow, and more.
 Her paintings hang on permanent display in a museum, a church, universities and private collections.
 Donations of art to Clarkson University

 In her university days, Dr. Regel had to make the difficult choice between physics and concert piano, at both of which she was equally adept.
-While she chose physics, she has maintained her interest in composing music and live improvisation, to the delight of friends, family, and audiences around the world.
-She includes her music and art (sound-image) in STEAM lectures.
+While she chose physics, she has maintained her interest in composing music and live improvisation, to the delight of friends, family, and larger audiences around the world.
+She includes her music and art (sound-image presentations) in STEAM lectures.